The Ultimate Guide to Elk Hunting

 Many new elk hunters severely underestimate the physical challenge of a DIY elk hunt (or even a guided hunt for that matter).
 If successful, you’ll have to pack hundreds of pounds of meat off the mountain.
 If the weather is hot, you’ll have to do this quickly or the meat will likely spoil.
 So it’s critical for elk hunters to be physically fit.
 The bottom line is this: You need to be capable of hiking steep terrain (possibly with a heavy pack), at elevation, for days on end.

-The best way to train for this is simply to hike the hills as much as you can.
-Beyond that, here’s our guide for getting into elk hunting shape.
+The best way to train for this is simply to hike the hills with a backpack.
+Beyond that, here’s our step-by-step guide for getting into elk hunting shape.

 Q&A: Answers to Your Elk Hunting Questions